-To model heterogeneous volumetric objects with high-order continuity, techniques based on splines such as B-splines or Non-Uniform Rational B-Splines (NURBS) [1-4] are frequently used.
+To satisfy the modeling requirement of high-order continuity, volumetric modeling based on splines such as B-splines or NURBS [RE99, HQ01, SPS01, MC01] appears to be more appropriate.
 Nonetheless, modeling with B-splines or NURBS has severe shortcomings.
-Its modeling scope is extremely constrained in terms of geometric, topological, and attribute aspects.
+Its modeling scope is extremely constrained in term of geometric, topological, and attribute aspects.
 First, B-spline and NURBS are defined over a regular, tensor-product domain.
-A single B-spline or NURBS cannot represent volumes of complex topology without patching or trimming operations.
-Furthermore, patching multiple B-splines or NURBS to form complex topology is not easy to control.
+A single B-spline or NURBS can not represent volumes of arbitrary topology without patching or trimming operations.
+Furthermore, patching multiple B-splines or NURBS to form arbitrary topology is not easy to control at all.
 Second, tensor-product splines are essentially smooth everywhere.
 It is difficult to model high-frequency features.
-Third, when refining a region of interest in a tensor-product spline patch, it will introduce too many extra degrees of freedom in other less interesting regions nearby in
+Third, when refining a region of interest in a tensor-product spline patch, it will introduce too many extra degrees of freedom in other less-interesting regions nearby in order to retain its regular structure.
+Attractive properties such as local adaptivity and multiresolution are rather difficult to achieve.